 The assessment of GE program learning outcomes aims to improve GE courses, the GE program, and students’ learning.
-The GE Board will evaluate assessment results and recommend improvements to the program, courses, and process.
+The GE Board will evaluate assessment results and recommend improvements to the program, classes, and process.
 An assessment plan includes both direct and indirect forms of assessment over a 3-years (six semesters) cycle.
 The first cycle was completed successfully in Spring 2013.

 The direct forms of assessment are of two types: (a) Embedded Assessment using rubrics and (b) Standardized Testing:

-- In using standardized testing, the scores of the sample of students who have taken GE courses and participated in the Collegiate Assessment of Academic Proficiency (CAAP) standardized testing program were be investigated and reported.
+- In using standardized testing, the scores of the sample of students who have taken GE courses and participated in the Collegiate Assessment of Academic Proficiency (CAAP) standardized testing program were being investigated and reported.
 The CAAP is an achievement test that enables postsecondary institutions to measure, evaluate, and optimize the outcomes of their general education programs.
-It covers the following tests: Critical Thinking, Reading Comprehension, Math Reasoning, Science Reasoning and Writing.
+It covers the following criteria: Critical Thinking, Reading Comprehension, Math Reasoning, Science Reasoning, and Writing.
 The Office of Institutional Research & Assessment (OIRA) administers the CAAP every spring to a representative sample of junior students.
 Scores on various tests were reported and compared for students at different levels of completing the GE program.

 The indirect forms of assessment consist of surveys, focus groups, and interviews.
 Several studies administered at AUB that are aligned with GE learning outcomes and cover various levels of student development from undergraduates, to juniors and to graduating students.
 They include: